You typically want to stay away from fruits on ketogenic diets. Find out if cranberries are an exception to this guideline.

 That aside, you typically want to avoid cranberry juice, dried cranberries, and cranberry jam on keto.
 These preparation methods tend to contain more carbs per 100 grams.

 Additionally, there are fruits that are lower in carbs.
 If you prefer these over cranberries in terms of taste anyway, they could make it easier for you to stay in ketosis.

 Carbs in cranberries

-100 grams of cranberries contains the following amounts of carbs (2):
+100 grams or about one cup of cranberries contain the following amounts of carbs (1):